UAA Committees

 Co-Chair: Carol Dabbs

-The Finance and Administration Committee provides for the oversight of UAA finances and audits, the UAA website, and staffing issues.
+The Finance and Administration Committee provides oversight of UAA finances, records, mailing lists and other software, the UAA website, and staffing issues.

 Membership